 3. Locate storage for lessons and information

 Once you’ve built your employee training program, you need to store it somewhere.

 Webinars are great for content delivery, but once your lessons finish, you need to archive the results and data.

 The right learning management system (LMS) will furnish your team with past and future courses without extra steps.

 Let’s take a look at some platforms:

 - WizIQ: Great for creating and storing training projects and instructor-led courses in the cloud.
-It’s an all-in-one solution that can run webinars and testing programs.
+It’s an all-in-one solution that can run both webinars and testing programs.

 4. Communication tools

-- Skype: Easy to set up and offers free voice calls.
-It’s a good way to keep costs down while connecting in “virtual” person.
-Works best if you’re using Microsoft tools.
+- Skype: Simple set-up and offers free voice calls.
+It’s cost-effective and lets people connect in “virtual” person.
+Works best with Microsoft Office.

 Setting your team up for success